maxzheng/great-life-guide/techniques-and-tips.md

 * **Integrity**: Do what you say otherwise they will feel betrayed
 * **Love**: Show that you care and they will care about what you say

+### #8 Six Thinking Hats

+[Six Thinking Hats by Edward de Bono](https://amzn.to/2YYdkLd) will help you or your team solve problems using parallel thinking from six perspectives, thereby increasing the number of solutions and concensus:

+1. **White**: Use *pure* logic and information
+2. **Red**: Use emotions, like *anger*.
+3. **Black**: Use *negativity* and caution
+4. **Yellow**: Use optimism like a ray of *sunshine*
+5. **Green**: Be innovative with growth mindset like growing *plants*.
+6. **Blue**: Look at everything from the *sky* above.

+Together, each person should put on each hat in the same sequence to brainstorm so the collective brain power of the team can be used to solve the problem rather than arguing about who is right / better, therefore reaching a solution with concensus in half the time or less!

 Meditations
 -----------